 Pampa guard Rayford Young scores on a fast break layup in the second half against Dumas Tuesday night.

 Harvesters demolish Dumas

-foes this season.
+trademark against District 1-4A foes this season.

 Tuesday night was no exception as the Harvesters rolled to head coach Robert Hale. a 94-64 win over Dumas.

-the end of the first quarter.
+Pampa scored 21 straight points paced Pampa in scoring with 22 and were ahead by 20, 28-8, at the end of the first quarter.

 Pampa remains unbeaten in added 10 points. district play at 3-0 and for the season the Harvesters are 17-3.
-Dumas is 4-12 overall and 0-3 in wants NFL record-setting quarplayer, and I think that's a plus,"
+Dumas is 4-12 overall and 0-3 in

-The Harvesters hit a dry spell in the second quarter and went almost four minutes without Pampa. scoring, but Pampa was still up by 14 when Coy Laury scored from inside.
+almost four minutes without Pampa. scoring, but Pampa was still up by 14 when Coy Laury scored from inside.

+was a well-played game.
+People basketball teams on Thursday goals: Brown 2, Calvert 2.

+wants NFL record-setting quar-

-Johnson warns that teams can get
+Iohnson warns that teams can get

+"I think Dan Marino is a great

+player, and I think that's a plus,"

 Johnson told the Sun-Sentinel of

 Fort Lauderdale for today's edi-

-times fall into a trap of letting him
+Dan Marino's caliber, you sometimes fall into a trap of letting him

 defense to be a good team.